 No associates are presented on the Statement of Financial Position as the Group elects to hold such investments at fair value through profit and loss.
 This treatment is permitted by IAS 28 Investment in Associates and Joint Ventures, which permits investments held by entities that are venture capital organisations, mutual funds or similar entities to be excluded from its measurement methodology requirements where those investments are designated, upon initial recognition, as at fair value through profit or loss and accounted for in accordance with IFRS 9.
+All associate investments held by the Company are for capital appreciation where such an opportunity has arisen, as opposed to being extensions of the Company's business, and have been designated as at fair value through profit or loss upon initial recognition.
 Changes in fair value of associates are recognised in the Statement of Comprehensive Income in the period in which the change occurs.

-The disclosures required by Section 409 of the Companies Act 2006 for associated undertakings are included in Note 23 to the financial statements.
+The disclosures required by Section 409 of the Companies Act 2006 for associated undertakings are included in Note 24 to the financial statements.